ccoenraets/phonegap-workshop/readme.md

     this.employeeLiTpl = Handlebars.compile($("#employee-li-tpl").html());
     ```

-2. Modify showHomeView() to use the homeTpl template:
+2. Modify showHomeView() to use the homeTpl template instead of the inlined HTML:

     ```javascript
     showHomeView: function() {